lwfcoin/lwf-snapshot-1/README.md

-#shift-snapshot
+#lwf-snapshot
-A bash script to automate backups for SHIFT blockchain<br>
+A bash script to automate backups for LWF blockchain<br>
 v0.2
 For more information about LWF please visit - https://lwf.io